k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/05_invoking_graphit_files.md

 `graphit(<file name>, <Input parameters>)`

 The input parameters shall be populated by either a parameter name or a map object.
-The Graphit function result is Object.
+The Graphit function result is an Object.

 To learn more about how to transfer input parameters when calling Graphit from a function - read [here](06_using_graphit_files_with_parameters.md#invoking-from-a-java-function).